betaflight/betaflight/docs/Failsafe.md

 ### `nav_min_rth_distance`

-If the failsafe happens while the craft is within this distance (in cm) from the home position, the home position is considered immediately reached.
+If the failsafe happens while the craft is within this distance from the home position, the home position is considered immediately reached.

 ### `nav_rth_climb_first`